Members, remember to log in to view this post.

 “George was driven to write, and in writing was driven to point out the truth, wherever it lay,” Maslowski said.
 “It’s a model for the ages.”

-As the oldest Chief, Laycock was still among the most active, said Joel Vance, a fellow Jade of Chiefs recipient.
+As the oldest Chief, Laycock was still among the most active, said Joel Vance, a fellow Circle of Chiefs recipient.
 Laycock always stepped up to help with the selection of a new Chief, or pitch in wherever he was needed, Vance said.

 Laycock’s work for Audubon stretched decades and his books were varied.